 Mission Economic Development Agency (MEDA) – Rooted in the Mission and focused on San Francisco, MEDA’s mission is to strengthen low- and moderate-income Latino families by promoting economic equity and social justice through asset building and community development.

-- With guidance from development team and program staff, produce budgets and budget narratives for grant proposals and reports
+- In collaboration with development team and program staff, produce budgets and budget narratives for grant proposals and government contracts.

 - Assist in special projects or other duties as assigned.

-- At least five years progressively responsible financial management experience in a complex, dynamic environment, such as a nonprofit organization, academic or government institution with multiple programs and funding streams.
+- Senior-level financial management experience in a multifaceted environment, such as a nonprofit organization, academic institution, or business with multiple products, programs and funding streams.

 - In-depth experience managing people and processes.

 - Demonstrated skill in the creation of financial models; proficiency in the use of Excel is critical.

 - Ability to communicate complex financial information in a way that the information is readily understood by others.

 Send email with three brief bullet points on why we should consider you plus resume to email@example.com.